Every successful global SaaS company has a robust B2B marketing plan.

-On the other hand, B2B SaaS marketing campaigns run for a longer period of time.
+At the same time, B2B SaaS marketing campaigns run for a longer period of time.
 B2B buyers will compare your SaaS products with the competition.
 This means that your sales team needs to keep reminding decision-makers that you offer the best value among all the competing providers.

-The product event invitation email above shows how a B2B company nurtures its leads.
-OptiMonk knows that a B2B sales campaign requires more time on the part of the potential client for them to consider their options.
+The product event invitation email above shows how a B2B company nurtures its leads into customers.
+OptiMonk knows that a B2B SaaS sales campaign requires more time on the part of the potential client for them to consider their options.
 As a result, their emails contain updates about the product, demonstrate the product’s capabilities, and give them time to ask questions about the product.